 - After fruiting, cut leaves back.
 The plants will start throwing off loads of new plantlets.
 You need to keep on top of this and remove them, or the bed will get too crowded.

-For more on the nutrients in strawberries and other fruits, follow my Pinterest board:
+For more about the nutrients in strawberries and other fruits, see my How to Eat Healthy board on Pinterest: